 Toss the salad ingredients with about 1/2 cup of dressing, add pasta and toss gently.

-Place the tossed pasta salad on a serving platter or large bowl, top the salad with the reserved ingredients and sprinkle with nuts.
-Drizzle with a little additional dressing and serve.
+Place the pasta salad on a serving platter or in a large bowl, top the salad with the reserved ingredients, drizzle with additional dressing and sprinkle with nuts just before serving.

-- I like to marinate the chicken in about 1 cup of teriyaki sauce overnight in the refrigerator.
+- I like to marinate the chicken in about 1 cup of teriyaki sauce overnight or for at least 2 hours in the refrigerator.
 Drain the chicken and discard the sauce.
 Broil the chicken for about 7-10 minutes.
 Remove from oven and cool completely before adding to salad.

 - Soy Vay Veri Veri Teriyaki is my favorite pre made teriyaki sauce.
 It can be found on Amazon, or at most grocery stores.
 Usually in the Asian section.
-If using this brand, reduce the amount of teriyaki sauce to 1/3 cup.
+Trader Joe’s carries their own store brand “Soyaki” which also works well!
+If using Soy Vay or Trader Joe’s Soyaki, reduce the amount of teriyaki sauce to 1/3 cup.
 The Soy Vay brand is very thick and concentrated so less is needed.
 Make sure to shake the bottle well before using, the sesame seeds tend to float to the top of the bottle.